-Bottom line, everyone in the company has a role in marketing the company.
+The bottom line, everyone in the company has a role in marketing the company.
 Everyone.

 Disagree?
-Please comment at the bottom of this post and tell me the person in the company that does not have a role in marketing and I will take a shot at telling you how they do.
+Please comment at the bottom of this post and tell me the person in the company that does not have a role in marketing, and I will take a shot at telling you how they do.

 Loading dock worker?
 What if you did everything right in the factory and the last guy to seal up the box forgets to put in the paperwork or manuals?
 Or does a bad job packing the parts?
 Or counts them wrong?

-I could go on but you get the point.
+I could go on, but you get the point.

 The rest of the how question for manufacturing marketing relates to the tactics you employ to reach your target persona.

 Sales and marketing enablement - do they have the tools and training to succeed?

-- Sales alignment with Marketing - are the groups working together to achieve revenue generation goals?
+Sales alignment with Marketing - are the groups working together to achieve revenue generation goals?

-- Are you marketing across the entire buyer journey at all touch points?
-Don't forget the after sale aspect of marketing.
+Are you marketing across the entire buyer journey at all touchpoints?
+Don't forget the after-sale aspect of marketing.

 Is your service team proactive or reactive?
 Do they work with marketing to continue the conversation with your customers?

-You always know how you did by your revenue but you can only get better at your manufacturing marketing if you can measure it.
+You always know how you did by your revenue, but you can only get better at your manufacturing marketing if you can measure it.